petroemil/Rx.Book/Draft.md

 #### Catch

-The `Catch()` can operator can work in the exact same way as the `OnErrorResumeNext()`, but it can also be used to do more precise exception handling, building up multiple catch cases similarly as you would do it in a traditional `try-catch` expression.
+The `Catch()` operator can work in the exact same way as the `OnErrorResumeNext()`, but it can also be used to do more precise exception handling, building up multiple catch cases similarly as you would do it in a traditional `try-catch` expression.
 You can handle specific types of exceptions and provide the continuation stream based on the exception details.

 ```csharp
 var source1 = Observable.Throw<int>(new KeyNotFoundException("Problem"));